 We often only focus on outright futures contract purchases as pure speculation on the short to the medium-term direction or an index.
 However, let’s not forget you can also use them as a tool for hedging.
 This means that you can protect an existing investment portfolio from market fluctuations by selling a futures contract.
 Alternatively, if you are expecting significant investment funds over the next couple of months but believe the market will have moved ahead before you have time to invest, you could hedge your bets and acquire futures contracts.
 Therefore, if the market was to push forward before you received your investment funds, you will benefit from the increase in the value of the futures contracts.

-As we touched on above, when looking to trade futures contracts, you need to have a trading strategy in mind.
+As we touched on above, you need to have a trading strategy in mind when looking to trade futures contracts.
 This will be related to your long-term goal and also your current financial position.
 There is no point in overstretching yourself for one trade and potentially risking your whole future.
 The requirement to focus on liquid futures contracts should go hand-in-hand with your trading strategy.
 The benefit is that you can buy and sell relatively quickly without disrupting the market.

 Diversification is also essential when it comes to investment.
 You should never put all of your eggs into one basket.
 Turnover for futures contracts dwarfs that of traditional stock markets.
 It also offers an instant way of introducing diversification into your portfolio.
-Whether you are looking for specific indices, countries, or even sectors, there will be a futures contract somewhere!
+There will be a futures contract somewhere; whether you are looking for specific indices, countries, or even sectors, there will be a futures contract somewhere!

 Futures trading is a full-time job